Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 - Connecting Sigma to Snowflake
 - Creating workbooks, visualizations, and filters
 - Embedding Sigma workbooks into an application
+- Adding row level security to an embed
 - Exploring an embedded Sigma workbook

 # Helpful Resources